Losant/losant-docs/docs/workflows/outputs/sms.md

 # SMS Node

-The sms node allows a workflow to send SMS messages using Structure provided SMS delivery.
+The sms node allows a workflow to send SMS messages using Losant provided SMS delivery.
 NOTE: This node is rate limited to one SMS message per minute.
 If more frequent SMS messages are required, please use the [Twilio node](/workflows/outputs/twilio/).

 ![SMS Node](/images/workflows/outputs/sms-node.png "SMS Node")